ThatCoolCoder/tinyinstallj/README.md

 - `icon_url` (string).
 URL of the icon of your program. **This icon must be a .ico or it will not display on Windows**.

 ## Roadmap

-#### Before 1st release:

-- On Linux, make pin to taskbar work - currently pins java installation which is not right

 #### Further in future: